gkorompis/be-test-log-kar/README.md

 docker exec -i postgres-db psql -U postgres -d bsnack < src/model/customer.sql
 ```

-Author's Disclaimer: "I noticed that Go language was originally expewcted to be implemented.
+Author's Disclaimer: "I noticed that Go language was originally expected to be implemented.
 While I might need around 1-2 weeks learning curve to properly keep up with Go language, as an alternative I'm using node.js for the backend, which aligns with my existing experience in MERN-based backend development.

 That said, I hope this submission can still demonstrate my ability in backend development that is fundamentally language-agnostic.
 I hope to show that I'm capable to carry out backend development task, especially in api MVC design, containerizing, and event-driven patterns."